ItalyStrap/advanced-control-manager/readme.txt

 * **[Breadcrumbs](http://docs.italystrap.com/breadcrumbs-wordpress-theme/)** Make your WordPress site SEO friendly with Breadcrumbs and Schema.org and get Google rich snippet in SERP, fully customizable for your purpose (ItalyStrap breadcrumbs class is 10 times faster than Yoast Breadcrumbs ;-) ).

-* **[Carousel](http://docs.italystrap.com/the-carousel-shortcode/)** Forked from [Agnosia Bootstrap Carousel by AuSoft](https://wordpress.org/plugins/agnosia-bootstrap-carousel/) with my some improvements Add Bootstrap carousel in `[gallery]` shortcode with attribute `type="carousel"` and more functionality, it works only if you have Twitter Bootstrap CSS and JS or [ItalyStrap framework](http://www.italystrap.com/) installed.
+* **[Carousel](http://docs.italystrap.com/the-carousel-shortcode/)** Forked from [Agnosia Bootstrap Carousel by AuSoft](https://wordpress.org/plugins/agnosia-bootstrap-carousel/) with my many improvements.
+Add Bootstrap carousel in `[gallery]` shortcode with attribute `type="carousel"` and many functionality, it works only if you have Twitter Bootstrap CSS and JS or [ItalyStrap framework](http://www.italystrap.com/) installed.
 It will not include the files for you, so if they are not present, the carousel will not work.
 The carousel is provided by shortcode and widget.

 * **[LazyLoad](http://docs.italystrap.com/wordpress-image-lazy-load-with-italystrap/)** Lazy load images to improve page load times and server bandwidth.
 Images are loaded only when visible to the user.
 This functionality is forked from [lazy-load](https://wordpress.org/plugins/lazy-load/) plugin with my improvements.
 It also work with ItalyStrap Bootstrap Carousel, srcset and sizes.

 * **[Schema.org Local Business](http://docs.italystrap.com/widget-italystrap-vcard-local-business/)** A simple Widget to add [Schema.org Local business](http://schema.org/LocalBusiness) in your widgetized themes (sidebar, footer, ...)
 This widget will add microdata information about your  site for SEO purposes.
-This widget was present in my [ItalyStrap starter theme](http://www.italystrap.com/) forked from [Roots theme](https://roots.io/) with some improvements of mine, now I've done more improvements thank to [this tool](https://www.searchcommander.com/seo-tools/structured-data-builder/) shared from [Luca Bove](https://plus.google.com/+LucaBove/posts/iM4aTMgzWAu) on googleplus
+This widget was present in my [ItalyStrap starter theme](http://www.italystrap.com/) forked from [Roots theme](https://roots.io/) with some improvements of mine, now I've done more improvements thank to [this tool](https://www.searchcommander.com/seo-tools/structured-data-builder/) shared from [Luca Bove](https://plus.google.com/+LucaBove/posts/iM4aTMgzWAu) on googleplus.

-* **Posts Widget** This adds a widget for displaying posts with a lot of options, in a future release you have also the power to change the template.
+* **Posts Widget** This adds a widget for displaying posts with a lot of options, you can create a related posts, posts from any taxonomies, pages, and mmore, in a future release you have also the power to change the template.

 * **Custom Style** Now you can add your custom style in single page or in the entire site, you can also add custom css class and ID attribute in single page or in the site.

+* **Google Analytics** You can add Google Analytics snippet to your theme, this is a simple functionality that add the GA snippet to `wp_footer` hook

 * **And many more**